 The program is followed until every child can read fluently, confidently and with understanding.
 As well as whole group teaching, top up sessions take place to accelerate and consolidate phonics understanding.

-In EYFS, children are taught the basic stages of pre-cursive handwriting, with the expectation that children will learn to join their handwriting during year 1.
+In EYFS, children are taught the basic stages of pre-cursive handwriting, with the expectation that children will learn to join in the cursive style during year 2.

-Years 3,4,5 and 6 are taught how to develop their reading and comprehension skills through whole-class reading sessions three times per week.
+Years 3,4,5 and 6 are taught how to develop their reading and comprehension skills through whole-class reading sessions five times per week.
 The texts used are high-quality texts covering a range of genres.
-During these sessions, children are taught, and given opportunities to practise, a range of skills including analysing the author’s use of vocabulary as well as inferring information from the text.
+During these sessions, children are taught, and given opportunities to practise, a range of skills including analysing the author’s use of vocabulary, predicting, summarising, and inferring information from the text.

 To encourage children to develop a love of reading, children have opportunities to choose their own reading books from the school library.
-To provide further engagement and motivation for reading, we have recently invested in the Accelerated Reader programme.
-Children spend time each week reading their own choice of books from a selection chosen to meet their ability.
+To provide further engagement and motivation for reading, we use the Accelerated Reader programme across KS2.
+Children spend time each week reading their own choice of books from a selection chosen to ensure the greatest speed of development.
 After reading each book, children complete an online quiz which gives them feedback on their reading.
 Accelerated Reader promotes and rewards reading for pleasure, gives teachers the information they need to monitor students’ reading practice and to make informed decisions to guide pupils’ future learning.
+Children collect points based on the books they read and are awarded certificates as they progress through the AR levels.

 Read, Write, Inc (RWI) phonics is used in Y3 for those children who need further development of their phonics skills.